Red X iconGreen tick iconYellow tick icon

 Paper Structure

-In this paper you will be exposed to a variety of theoretical approaches used to understand environmental management problems and solutions.
-These broad approaches will be explored in the context of three different modules.
+In this paper you will be exposed to a variety of theoretical approaches to understand environmental problems and solutions in a range of contexts.

 Teaching Arrangements